 Preventing Colds

-It’s difficult to avoid getting a cold, but the best way to reduce the risk is by maintaining a healthy lifestyle and practising effective hand hygiene (Lung Foundation 2022).
+It’s difficult to avoid getting a cold, but the best way to reduce the risk is to maintain a healthy lifestyle and practise effective hand hygiene (Lung Foundation Australia 2022).

 Those who have a cold should try to avoid spreading it to others by: